 Australian fashion blogger Sam Leigh documents her journey from “fast fashion hoarder to slow fashion minimalist” on Ecomono.
 You can shop ethical brands and pick up tips on how to build a minimalist wardrobe based on Australian seasons.

 Verena is a dedicated minimalist, environmentalist and capsule-ist.
 We love her YouTube channel because it’s instructive and gives great visual inspo, showing us how many gorgeous outfits can be created with just 30-ish items of clothing.

 Here is her Capsule Wardrobe Essentials video:

 Let’s do it!

-If your wardrobe is full of bright colors and patterns or statement pieces that just won’t work with many other pieces, you may need to stock up on some more versatile items.
-Here are some of our favorite pieces rated ‘Great’ or ‘Good’ on the Good On You app that will act as perfect staples for the beginner’s capsule wardrobe.
+If your wardrobe is full of bright colours and patterns or statement pieces that just won’t work with many other pieces, you may need to stock up on some more versatile items.
+Here are some of our favourites rated ‘Great’ or ‘Good’ on the Good On You app that will act as perfect staples for the beginner’s capsule wardrobe.